owlvey/owlvey_falcon_ui/README.md

 ## Getting started

+First, run the following command in terminal:

+    docker-compose pull

+You have to wait while Docker pulls the containers from the Docker Hub: <a target="_blank" href="https://hub.docker.com/r/owlvey/site/">Owlvey</a>

-Run the following command in terminal:
+Then, run the following command in terminal:

     docker-compose up

+Then open your browser to `http://localhost:45000`

 ### Backend Integration Bundles
 Easy way to integrate ngx-admin with .NET, Node.js, Java or PHP.
 [Checkout our Store](https://store.akveo.com/?utm_source=github&utm_medium=ngx_admin_readme) for ready to use Backend Bundles.